xython-monitoring/xython/README.md

 xython has a xymon compatible client done in pure shell script.
 You can find it in the client directory.

-The fake_client generate output.
+The xython-client generate output.
-The fake_client.sh use fake_client output and send it to a server via either netcat or openssl s_client.
+The xython-client.sh use xython-client output and send it to a server via either netcat or openssl s_client.

-The current client is not finished, I need a bit of work to finish it ( adding some command parameter and autoguess server/port)

 ## TLS server
 TLS communication with the client is handled by xyhton-tlsd.